Modernly designed loft bathroom in Wirksworth

 Generate more room – enhance the worth of your house with a loft conversion

-Despite how desperate you are for additional room, weighing up the costs of a home move can be off-putting.
+Despite how determined you are for additional room, weighing up the costs of a home move can be off-putting.
 Stamp duty, legal charges, surveys and more could total up to a few thousand pounds, and it’s money you won’t get back.
 There are other factors to consider too, not least your emotional connection to your house and the possibility of kids changing schools.

 Rather, you could look skyward for inspiration, towards your unused loft area.
 Your attic might be suitable for conversion depending upon numerous factors.
 These consist of roof structure and height and the practicalities of installing a staircase.
 A loft conversion boasts many benefits over an extension.
 It is less likely to need planning permission and won’t reduce garden size.
 In many cases, it can be finished in a shorter time frame and could cost less too.
 And yes, it might add a tidy sum to the value of your house.